Green-Software-Foundation/if-plugins/src/lib/sci-m/README.md

 ## Example manifest

 IF users will typically call the plugin as part of a pipeline defined in a `manifest` file.
-In this case, instantiating the plugin is handled by `if` and does not have to be done explicitly by the user.
+In this case, instantiating the plugin is handled by `ie` and does not have to be done explicitly by the user.
 The following is an example `manifest` that calls `sci-m`:

 ```yaml
 name: sci-m